fix8/fix8/README.md

 - Poco C++ Libraries [basic edition](http://pocoproject.org/download/index.html)

-Additional libraries are needed for building on Windows, [see here](https://fix8engine.atlassian.net/wiki/display/FX/Building).
+Additional libraries are needed for building on Windows, [see here](https://fix8engine.atlassian.net/wiki/x/EICW).

+## C++11

+Fix8 now **requires C++11 compiler support**.
+If you are using clang or gcc make sure you have the

+	-std=c++11

+flag on your compiler command line.
+Some earlier compiler versions may no longer be supported.
+Sorry.

 ## Optional Dependencies